aligent/aligent-graphql-mesh/README.md

 ## Environment configuration

 `BC_GRAPHQL_TOKEN`= This is the JWT needed for the BC Graphql API and is not customer specific, used for introspecting BC GraphQL API for codegen.
+To generate one follow the steps below in Generating Tokens and then BC_GRAPHQL_TOKEN.

 `customerImpersonationToken` is being generated in the `useExtendContextPlugin` plugin and being set in `context.cache.set('customerImpersonationToken'),`.
 The token in then fetched from the cache `context.cache.get('customerImpersonationToken')` inside of the resolvers that require it.
 The customer impersonation token is used along with a header `x-bc-customer-id` to make customer specific requests to BC Graphql API, the alternative is to use the `SHOP_TOKEN` cookie that is returned after making the login mutation to BC Graphql.